truera/trulens/docs/trulens_eval/feedback_functions_existing_data.md

 ### TruVirtual

-If your application was run (and logged) outside of TruLens, `TruVirtual` can be used to ingest and evluate the logs.
+If your application was run (and logged) outside of TruLens, `TruVirtual` can be used to ingest and evaluate the logs.

 To incorporate your data into TruLens, you have two options.
 You can either create a `Record` directly, or you can use the `VirtualRecord` class, which is designed to help you build records so they can be ingested to TruLens.